kayw-geek/24958/README.md

-# Renovate bug for Lockfile maintenance and matchCurrentVersion
+# Renovate bug for Lockfile maintenance

-A reproduction case for reporting a possible bug with configuring Renovate to enable lockfile maintenance PRs and having a `packageRule` with `matchCurrentVersion`.
+A reproduction case for reporting a possible bug with configuring Renovate to enable lockfile maintenance PRs.